 BEST FOR OLD FASHIONED’S

 If you need a go-to bitters brand to start off with, this one should definitely be on your list.
 It’s one of the oldest and most recognizable bitters brands out there.
 This stuff dates all the way back to the 1800s, with aromatic bitters as their specialty.
 You can always pick their bottles out of a crowd for the recognizable oversized label.
-If you’re planning on making Manhattans or Old Fashioned cocktails, put this on your shopping list.
+If you’re planning on making Manhattans or Old Fashioned cocktails, put this and the best bourbon on your shopping list.

 2. Peychaud’s Bitters